dailyraisin/npm-cache/README.md

 `npm-cache` is a command line utility that caches dependencies installed via `npm`, `bower`, and `composer`.

+## How the DailyRaisin Fork Differs

+1. The package cache directory structure includes the OS name and node version (if relaying npm).
+1. The `dependencies` and `devDependencies` are sorted before calculating a hash.

 It is useful for build processes that run `[npm|bower|composer] install` every time as part of their build process.
 Since dependencies don't change often, this often means slower build times. `npm-cache` helps alleviate this problem by caching previously installed dependencies on the build machine.